MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 ```

-## Add key to Github
+## Add key to GitHub

-1. Login to Github account.
+1. Login to GitHub account.
 1. Go to the SSH keys page
     - [github.com/settings/keys](https://github.com/settings/keys)
     - Or